BrendanHiggins/BrendanHiggins.github.io/_posts/2021-08-20-covid-cards.md

 ![Cards Compared](/assets/images/covid-cards/vax_edited_real.png)
 This image was taken at an odd angle/blurred/censored for a reason.
 Taking a screenshot and reproducing this card should not be worth the effort as a result, especially when thousands of higher quality images exist online from major news articles, and from everyone who ever took a ["Vaccine Card Selfie"](https://www.nytimes.com/2021/02/06/health/covid-vaccination-card.html) in the last 8 months.
 The worst is when the card has the "Patient Number" field filled out (mine does not) with a valid Medical Record Number (MRN) - a perfect way to unintentionally leak your PII.

 Here's what the "final" product looked like in my browser, ready to print (The black background was ingnored unless I selected "Background graphics" on my print dialog).
-I

 For this screenshot, I added a giant red "FAKE" watermark, and purposely left the card at its "native" size to prevent someone from trying to copy the card from this post.
 ![HTML Cards](/assets/images/covid-cards/html.png)